 - School systems need to provide the time for school psychologists to participate in supervision and/or mentoring.

-- Frequent, direct supervision by advanced and beginner school psychologists is necessary to enhance skill development and to ensure effective practice.
+- Frequent, direct supervision of novice and advanced beginner school psychologists is necessary to enhance skill development and to ensure effective practice.

 - School systems should have a coordinated supervision plan that is accountable and evaluative of all school psychological services.